-Unfortunately, during the summer exam series 2014, we had two candidates who took a mobile phone into the examination room.
-We were duty-bound to formally report this matter to the relevant exam board.
-Unfortunately, both candidates received zero marks for their paper and also had marks deducted from their other qualifications.
+We are duty-bound to formally report any matters relating to malpractice to the relevant exam board.
 It is essential that your daughter hands her mobile phone or any other electronic devices to the Exams Team prior to each exam or stores it in a secure place (changing room 5) or her locker.